Episode - 7F10

 - Self-Inflicted Hell: Bart could have avoided going to Hell if he hadn't spit over the side of the escalator that brought him to Heaven.

-- Satan says: "Please allow me to introduce myself", which is a reference to the first line in The Rolling Stones' song "Sympathy For The Devil" from Beggars Banquet.
+- Satan says: "Please, allow me to introduce myself", which is a reference to the first line in The Rolling Stones' song "Sympathy for the Devil" from Beggars Banquet.

 - Special Guest: Phil Hartman as Lionel Hutz and the PA announcer on the way to Heaven.

-- Bart actually goes to Heaven first, but he blows it by not disobeying the rules immediately after hearing them.
-After which he plummits to Hell.
+- Too Dumb to Live: Bart actually goes to Heaven first, but he blows it by disobeying the rules immediately after hearing them.
+After which he plummets to Hell.